Qiskit/qiskit-serverless/docs/development/index.rst

 Development
 ===========

-This section covers examples which can be treated as end-to-end tutorials and guide which are short explanations of specific functions/guides of quantum serverless.
+This section includes both end-to-end tutorials and short guides that provide specific explanations of functions and features in Quantum Serverless.

 **Examples**